donox/sst_static/support/admin_pages/commands.md

 **sst_static/support/work_files/** directory.
 The result are two files: **new-residents.html** and **new-residents.meta** in the pages directory of the site.

-I can be updated manually or, preferably, automatically updated (software yet to be written) from an available primary source.
+It can be updated manually or, preferably, automatically updated (software yet to be written) from an available primary source.

 ####nikola build_photo_usage